 The obsession with centralization, which is intertwined in many ways with the aforementioned tendency to nationalize, affects almost all spheres of society: more and more questions are decided at the highest level.
 A pyramid-like vertical hierarchy has emerged and solidified, with the supreme leader at its summit.
 Below him, ready to obey his every command, stand his hand-picked henchmen, who owe him unconditional loyalty.
 Moving on down, we find the next level of the pyramid, and the next: for each position people are chosen for their loyalty to the regime.
 Commands which take obedience for granted tightly bind each subordinate to his or her superiors.
 It is only the leader at the top who does not depend on his superior, only those at the very lowest level do not give orders to anyone.
-Everyone else incorporated into the levels in-between is simultaneously servant and master.
+Everyone else incorporated into the levels in-between is servant and master at the same time.
 It is in their interests to hang on in there, to move further up in the pyramid.
 Their position is not decided at elections, but depends on winning the trust of their superior by services and flattery, or at least by uncritical obedience.
 Hundreds of thousands of public employees, including those who work in the state-run educational and health sectors, feel defenseless: few dare to speak up, to protest, because they fear for their jobs.
 The regime is robust, partly because it can surely count on the fear of the majority of people dependent on it, as well as on the "keep a low profile and obey" mentality.

-A very important decentralized mechanism is represented by civil society, comprised of a number of non-market based organizations and associations outside the control of state bureaucracy.
+A very important decentralized mechanism is represented by civil society, a number of non-market based organizations and associations which are outside the control of state bureaucracy.
 In twenty years these have developed too, and have also become a means of scrutiny without which it would be impossible to expose and fight abuses of power.
 One manifestation of the U-turn is the methodical harassment of civil society.
 When parliamentary bills are being drafted trade unions and other relevant organizations are not consulted.
-Or, if the people concerned express their point of view through declarations or demonstrations, their voices are disregarded.
+Or if the people concerned express their point of view, in declarations or at demonstrations, their voices are disregarded.
 The indignant protest of the Norwegian government against the Hungarian government's plans to interfere in their generous offer of assistance to Hungarian civil society is widely known.

-2. The relationship between state and market: a distorted symbiosis

-When describing the coordinating mechanism of economic activities we cannot apply the metaphor of the U-turn: it would be more precise to call it a half-turn.
-Market mechanisms became dominant in Hungary in the first two decades after the change of system, and remained so even after 2010.
-Just as before, state and market continue to coexist in a symbiosis: there is no modern economy where these two social formations would not coexist and exert reciprocal effects.
-Every sensible economist is convinced that the state cannot be a passive observer of market processes; the state must set legal limits, regulate the financial sector and certain prices, and interfere in the distribution of income; it must influence production through appropriate macro-economic policies, and so on.
+2. The relationship between state and market: a distorted symbiosis remained so even after 2010.
+Just as before, state and market continue to coexist in a symbiosis: there is no modern economy where these two social formations would not coexist and exert reciprocal effects Every sensible economist is convinced that the state cannot be a passive observer of market processes; the state must set legal limits, regulate the financial sector and certain prices, and interfere in the distribution of income; it must influence production through appropriate macro-economic policies and so on.
 The problem is that the inevitable co-existence and interaction of state and market have been seriously distorted in Hungary; symbiosis is subjected to political interests.
-The change that Viktor Orbán's regime introduced is that now the state impinges on the economy in a much more aggressive fashion than did the governments before 2010: it exerts more efforts to rule over it.
+The change that Viktor Orbán's regime introduced is that now the state impinges on the economy in a much more aggressive fashion, than the governments before 2010 did: it exerts more efforts to rule over it.
 This is done in many ways.